KSRTC Terminal Complex Thiruvalla

-KSRTC Bus Terminal Complex Thiruvalla is a transport hub in Thiruvalla town in the Indian state of Kerala, owned and operated by Kerala State Road Transport Corporation (KSRTC) under the depot code TVLA.
-It is located near the SCS Junction and is accessible via NH 183.
-It is one of the four BOT projects of KSRTC under KTDFC (Others are in Thampanoor, Kozhikode and Angamaly).
-Long distance intrastate, inter-state and city buses run regularly from the bus terminal.
+KSRTC Bus Terminal Complex Thiruvalla is a transport hub located in the Thiruvalla town in the Indian state of Kerala, owned and operated by Kerala State Road Transport Corporation (KSRTC) under its south zone with depot code TVL.
+It is located near SCS Junction and is accessible via NH 183.
+It is one of the four BOT projects of KSRTC under KTDFC (others are in Angamaly, Kozhikode and Thampanoor).